hieung2806/Survey-main-factor-Affected-Customer-s-Decision-in-MSB---Th-nh-Branch/Readme.md

-This is my real-world on my Data Analysis road.
+This is my real-world project on my Data Analysis road.

 Data was collected by a survey, which was sent to customers of MSB Đô Thành Branch about factors affecting customers' decisions.

-Now, let’s see my analysis word in my notebook, dashboard and report...
+Now, let’s see my analysis work in  notebook, dashboard and report ...
 Thanks